make-all/tuya-local/custom_components/tuya_local/devices/README.md

 ## Mapping Rules

 Mapping rules can change the behavior of attributes beyond simple copying of DPS values to attribute values.
-Rules can be defined at the top level of the mapping element to apply to all values, or a list of rules that apply to particular dps values can be defined to change only particular cases.
+Rules can be defined without a dps_val to apply to all values, or a list of rules that apply to particular dps values can be defined to change only particular cases.
 Rules can even depend on the values of other elements.

 ### `dps_val`

-//Mandatory for lists, not used at top level.//
-When a list of rules is defined, `dps_val` defines the DPS value that each rule in the list applies to.
+//Optional, if not provided, the rule is a default that will apply to all values not covered by their own dps_val rule.// `dps_val` defines the DPS value that each rule in the list applies to.
 This can be used to map specific values from the Tuya protocol into attribute values that have specific meaning in Home Assistant.
 For example, climate entities in Home Assistant define modes